 Santa Fe climate

 Santa Fe enjoys a temperate seasonal climate with about 300 days of sunshine a year.
-Summer temperatures seldom exceed 86 degrees Fahrenheit, and a few inches of rain falls.
-Around five inches of snow falls during the winter, but temperatures seldom drop below freezing.
-In general the weather is dry and mild, and humidity is low.
+Summer (June to August) temperatures seldom exceed 86 degrees Fahrenheit, and a few inches of rain falls.
+Around five inches of snow falls during the winter (December to February), but temperatures seldom drop below freezing.
+In general the weather is dry and mild and humidity is low.